Design and craftsmanship

 Fidi, NYC

-White shaker cabinets with stained oak island
+Kitchen with stained oak island

 This fully customized kitchen was designed to maximize every square inch of space.
 The project almost doubled the storage capacity of the kitchen, and greatly improved functionality, while maintaining a comprehensive aesthetic that went with the rest of the open plan living and dining areas.
 The cabinetry and shaker-style panels were custom fitted to incorporate high-end built-in appliances.
 Storage included: small, medium, and large sized drawers, with dividing inserts for drawer organization and knife blocks, full sized pullout pantry, adjustable shelf storage for flatware and stemware, and doors that flip up near the ceiling, for long-term storage.